 Quick guide to insuring your engagement ring Posted in General, Home Will you marry me?
 No matter how you say it, asking someone to marry you is a huge step in your life and can come with some pre-proposal jitters.
 Not to add any more stress—but have you thought about what you would do if something happened to the ring?
 What if you lost it?
 Or it got damaged?
 And if that doesn’t make you nervous, think of the reaction of your soon-to-be fiancée when the ring is missing or broken, which could potentially cost thousands of dollars to fix or replace.
 According to the Insurance Information Institute, jewelry losses are among the most frequent of all homeowners’ content-related insurance claims, so these scenarios aren’t far-fetched.
 The best way to protect your high-value, sentimental jewelry is with insurance.
 Take a look at our quick guide to purchasing insurance for your engagement ring, and give your agent a call so that when you promise, “till death do us part,” you can ensure the same for the ring.
 Step #1: Buy the ring and keep the receipt.
 Your insurance carrier may require the retail value of the ring before providing coverage, so hang on to your receipt.
 Step #2: Call your independent agent.
 Your independent insurance agent will guide you through this process including walking you through your options, helping you choose the best policy, and hopefully easing some of your nerves since you can rest assured that the ring will be protected.
 Step #3: Get an appraisal.
 Your independent agent can help you determine if an appraisal is needed.
 While a receipt is sufficient for many rings, for more expensive jewelry, your insurer may require an appraisal.
 The appraisal will examine all diamonds and other stones, as well as the band, to determine the value of the ring, regardless of how much you paid for it.
 You may also be asked to get an appraisal if the ring is an antique or family heirloom.
-Step #4: Raise your limits or add an endorsement.
+Learn about our Home Insurance Learn More Step #4: Raise your limits or add an endorsement.
 When insuring your ring, you have two options: raise your limits or schedule the ring as an endorsement.
 Homeowners and renters insurance policies include coverage for the contents of your home.
 However, a base homeowners policy typically limits theft of jewelry coverage up to $1,000, or sometimes just $500.
 Because of this, simply boosting your limits may not be enough to cover your fiancée’s new bling.
 Scheduling the ring as an endorsement is another option.
 Although it may increase your policy’s premium cost, it provides coverage for a broader spectrum of losses.
 And your policy deductible doesn’t apply; this means that you could replace the ring at no additional cost to you.
 When debating how to insure the ring, use your independent insurance agent as an expert resource to help you choose the best coverage for you.
 Step #5: Propose!
 Confidently pop the question, knowing that if the ring accidentally gets trampled in the midst of your proposal flash mob, tumbles down the stadium seats as your engagement is broadcasted on the jumbotron, or even if your fiancée finishes the slice of cake and never quite finds the ring inside… you’re covered.
 Please contact a local independent Grange agent for complete details on coverages and discounts.
-References - Brides.com - Insurance Information Institute Share via: Facebook Twitter LinkedIn Email Google + Related resources Insurance tips for first-time home buyers Posted in Home It’s hard to match the excitement of purchasing a new home.
+References - Brides.com - Insurance Information Institute This article is for informational and suggestion purposes only.
+Implementing one or more of these suggestions does not guarantee coverage.
+If any policy coverage descriptions in this article conflict with the language in the policy, the language in the policy applies.
+For full details on Grange’s jewelry insurance coverages and discounts, contact your local, independent Grange insurance agent.
+Share via: Facebook Twitter LinkedIn Email Related resources How to add your spouse to your insurance before you tie the knot Posted in General, Auto, Home Learn how to add your spouse to your insurance when you get married.
+Get insight on additional protection options for those precious things like wedding rings, wedding gifts and more.
+Insurance tips for first-time home buyers Posted in Home It’s hard to match the excitement of purchasing a new home.
 But before you can walk through that door, you need to buy homeowners insurance.
 Follow these seven tips to find and buy the right home insurance policy for you.
-Tips for tying the insurance knot Posted in General, Auto, Home, Life Getting hitched?
-Don’t forget to unite your insurance policies before saying “I do.”
-Take a few minutes to sit down with your honey and your independent agent to review your existing policies and make sure you’re both covered for the road ahead.